wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-1.md

 Key takeaways:
 - Detected as Trojan / Exploit / Script
-- Exploits CVE-2018-4878, a critical vulnerability in Adobe Flash Player
+- Exploits CVE-2018-4878, a critical vulnerability in Adobe Flash Player.
+- By searching `CVE-2018-4878` on MITRE ATTACK, we see that this CVE is related to `APT37`, a North Korean state-sponsored cyber espionage group.
+- This CVE is also tied to MITRE Technique `T1203 Exploitation for Client Execution`.
 - Designed to execute arbitrary code via SWF files, typically used in drive-by attacks

 Using cve.org, we are able to find out more information about this file, which exploits vulnerabilities in Adobe Flash Player.